renans2/live-paint/README.md

-# Paint-like Web App made with Express and Socket.io
+# Paint-like app with WebSockets

+### Made with Express, Socket.io and p5.js